 The shame that says addicts are weak can also whisper, you are alone.
 However, this is not true.
 The reality is that addiction programs like Alcoholics Anonymous (AA) are full of people who understand.
 Many people struggle with addiction, and the chance of recovery increases when people find a community that provides them with understanding, trust, and love, where they can be vulnerable and ask for help without shame.
 Family members can also find support from communities like Al-Anon.
 When addicts find an empathetic and supportive community, they are less prone to relapse.
 They can focus upon healing.

 Reaching Out for Help: Therapy for Addiction at Thriveworks Counseling in Waltham, MA

 Are you or is someone you love struggling with an addiction?
 When addiction takes root, people have a hard time controlling their behaviors regarding a particular substance or activity.
 They may take on social and personal risks for the addiction.
 Even though they are experiencing negative economic, social, or health consequences, people who have an addiction may not be able to quit.
 More warning signs of addiction include…

 - Building up a tolerance for the activity or substance so that more must be used to achieve the same level of satiety.

 - Failed attempts to stop or curb the addiction.

 - Lying to hide one’s actions or the addiction.

 - Irritability regarding the activity or addiction, particularly when not participating in it.

 If you recognize these symptoms, consider reaching out for help.
-When you contact Thriveworks Waltham, you may have your first appointment the following day.
+When you contact Thriveworks in Waltham, you may have your first appointment the following day.
 We work with many insurance carriers and accept many insurance plans.
 You will never reach a voicemail, but a person answers our phone and helps our clients make their appointments.
 Weekend and evening sessions are also offered.

 Let’s fight addiction together.
 You are not alone.
-Call Thriveworks Waltham today to work with an addiction counselor or psychologist now.
+Call Thriveworks Counseling in Waltham, MA today to work with an addiction counselor or psychologist now.